juaancasillaa/Ecommerce-2/README.md

 - **Responsive Design**: Enjoy a seamless shopping experience across desktop, tablet, and mobile devices.
 - **Navigation Bar & Footer**: Navigate effortlessly through our site, with quick access to social media links.

+## Features

+- **React**: Use React to structure my website.
+- **Node.js**: Use Node.js to create my server and connect my front-end with my back-end and back-end with my database.
+- **SQL**: Use SQL to create my database by writing query.

 ## Getting Started

 ### Prerequisites